andree2403/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-text using the rot13 encryption
+starting with the first line.